K7CTC/LMODEM/README.md

 6. The sending station sends an "end of transmission" packet.
 7. The receiving station processes received blocks then responds eith either:
     1. File transfer incomplete.
 Try again to resume. (exit with warning)
     2. File transfer complete.
-Base85 decode failed! (exit with error)
+Integrity check failed! (exit eith error)
     3. File transfer complete.
-Integrity check failed! (exit eith error)
-    4. File transfer complete.
 Integrity check passed. (exit gracefully)
 8. LMODEM execution is concluded on both sending and receiving stations.

 Of course, the operational flow noted above assumes an uninterrupted transfer.
 When the sending and receiving stations have difficulty communicating, alternate logic flows can occur.
 These alternate flows are generally driven by the watchdog timer time-out setting.